dangzo/barbershop-challenge/README.md

         }

+2. To add a customer entry send a POST call to the same API with these parameters:

+    - `name (string)` : mandatory, it's our customer name.
+    - `email (string)` : mandatory, it's our customer email.
+    - `barber (string)` : optional, it's the preferred barber.

 3. To edit customers details send a POST call to the same API with these parameters:

     - `id (int)` : mandatory, it is the customer id we want to edit.
     - `name (string)` : optional, it's our customer name.
     - `email (string)` : optional, it's our customer email.
     - `barber (string)` : optional, it's the preferred barber.
-If it's null or empty, an error is returned.

 ## Tests